 I suppose I’m an ideologue.
 According to the dictionary that makes me “an impractical idealist.”
 In other words, I have a strongly developed set of values and ideals that I wish were reflected in the world around me.
 But of course, they’re not.
 At least not as thoroughly as I’d like.
 I cope with that dichotomy as best I can.
 And where I’m able, I work to bring my world into alignment with my values.

 Of course, I'm not the only one who feels this way.
 And not everyone's values are the same as mine.
 So, clashes are inevitable.
 In a civilized society, we work these kinds of things out through public discussion, debate, and politics.
 But the more drastic the conflict of ideas, the more we tend abandon our civility.
-In the social media universe people seem to move from indifference to hate-splattered vituperation in a heartbeat.
+In the social media universe people seem to leap from indifference to hate-splattered vituperation in a heartbeat.

 Funny thing is: the people who speak with the most venom, the most hate - are usually demanding that everyone else just be more tolerant.
 If they don’t like your values, they will demand, screaming in your face, that you be more “tolerant”.
 The irony seems lost on them.
 Their definition of tolerance, it seems, amounts to: “Shut up and agree with me already!”